Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Reviewed / Leigh Harrington

 Setting up the Eufy E18 robot lawn mower is incredibly easy.
-You take it out of the box, download the Eufy app, find a spot in your yard (near an electrical outlet) for the base, and then hammer it in place.
+You take it out of the box, download the Eufy app, find a spot in your yard (near an electrical outlet) for the base, and then secure it in place with a hammer.
 Next, walk through the process of connecting it to your Wi-Fi.
 After that, you send it out on an initial run, and it does all your yard mapping for you, thanks to its semantic AI camera and stereo 3D cameras, which "ensures stable navigation through pure vision FSD technology with high-precision cameras and intelligent algorithms."
 No need for wires, GPS, or GNSS.
 It will even operate if it travels past the range of your home Wi-Fi.

 The actual mowing of the grass was uneven during testing—literally.
 During some outings, the mower worked its way across the lawn in orderly rows, clipping grass evenly.
 This was especially true when we had a long, straight stretch of lawn.
-However, when the mower had to tackle less boxy areas, like a crescent-shaped portion of the front yard with a circular mound for a lamppost, it got confused and made some interesting patterns on the grass.
+However, when the mower had to tackle less boxy areas, such as a crescent-shaped portion of the front yard with a circular mound for a lamppost, it got confused and created some interesting patterns on the grass.
 Ultimately, it accomplishes most of the mapped area during each run, but it occasionally leaves lines of longer grass tufts or random patches.

 Credit: